 Please note: CAAHEP has mandated that as of August 2021, all persons graduating from an accredited surgical technologist program must graduate with a minimum of an Associate's Degree.

 Communication in the healthcare setting is vital to effective patient and colleague interaction.
-The AS Degree requires completion of Composition English (ENGL100 or ENGL105), and Intermediate Algebra (MATH 120) or Path to Statistics (MATH 190).
+The AS Degree requires completion of Composition English (ENGL 100 or ENGL 105), and a college-level Intermediate Algebra course, or higher.
 It is advised to complete these requirements prior to application for the program.

-All courses must be taken in sequence.
-Credit may be given for previous coursework.
+Credit may be given for previous comparable coursework.
 A minimum grade of "C" or better is required in all Surgical Technology courses and prerequisites.

 Prior to starting classes, students admitted to the program are required to complete a satisfactory physical examination, immunization documentation verifying freedom of communicable disease, a social security referenced background check, and drug test.